Recording & Mixing

 Recording in Studio:

-Typically singer-songwriters play acoustic guitar and external microphones are always used for this although I will also record the line-out socket (DI) if present.
-Deciding the position and type of microphones takes time, and it's time very well spent.
+Typically singer-songwriters play acoustic guitar and microphones are always used for this although I will also record the guitar's DI if present.
+Deciding position and type of microphones is time very well spent.
 The musician can play and sing at the same time, or record the instrumental and sing to that afterwards.
 Whatever you are most comfortable with is best.

 Even if you are very well rehearsed, at least 3 takes per song will be recorded.
 Recording the whole song all through is the usual route to best result, although sections can be taken in turn.
-Click tracks are used entirely at the musician's preference.
+Click tracks are used entirely at the musician's preference, not mine!
+However, under many circumstances recording to a click eases the subsequent mix, often substantially so again all this is discussed in advance.

-I do all the mixing in the studio after the recording sessions, and you are not present for that.
-Depending on song complexity, each takes 6-10 hours to mix.
+I do the first mix version in studio after the recording sessions, and you are not present for that.
+Depending on complexity, each song takes 6-10 hours or more to mix.
 For this purpose I have an excellent true-hybrid system, i.e. a combination of computer processing (iMac and Logic Pro) interfaced with a Toft ATB32 analogue console (pic) and various lovely hardware processors.
 To my ears the result is warm, clear and musical and I love that way of working.

 Discussion with musicians (mix notes)

+Songs will be delivered as wav and mp3 files via WeTransfer or Dropbox.
+At or after Mix Notes (client's feedback) I make wanted change so that the product fulfils expectations.
 It is very important to me that you are happy with the result .
-Musicians are welcome to come to the studio listen under professional acoustic conditions, and discuss any issues of the mix.
+Musicians are encouraged (after Mix1) to come to the studio to listen under professional acoustic conditions, discuss any issues of the mix and participate in further mix work as necessary or desired.

-Each song signed off can be delivered as wav, mp3, AAC or on audio CD as desired.
+Each song signed off can be delivered as wav, mp3, AAC or on audio CD as required.
+Digital level of files will be tailored to the destination of the song.

 Additionally I can author your songs as a commercial-standard Red-Book audio CD file suitable for replication houses.